symphoniacloud/coffee-store-v2/README.md

 The included workflow will either run automatically whenever you push a change to the `main` branch, or when you run the workflow manually through the web console.

-You might choose to update the workflow to also deploy a non-ephemeral version of the app, in which case call the `deploy.sh` script from the workflow after running `build.sh` - in which case you may also want to override the `STACK_NAME` env var.
+You might choose to update the workflow to also deploy a non-ephemeral version of the app.
+To do this add running `npm run deploy` to your workflow - in which case you may also want to specify the `STACK_NAME` env var.

-## Appendix

-### Bootstrapping CDK

-:warning: **If you are using a shared development account then make sure any changes you make here are compatible with the rest of the account.**

-This project uses **CDK version 2** to deploy the application to AWS.
-If your AWS account has **not already been bootstrapped for CDK version 2** then read the [official AWS instructions](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) to do so - without this deployment will fail.

-If you want to use the
-version of CDK within the project then you should run `npx cdk ...` where the docs just say to run `cdk ...` .
-E.g. in the simplest case to bootstrap an account with no specific options then just run `npx cdk bootstrap` from your terminal, in the project's root directory.

 ## Changelog